yogeshdevnani/profanity-degree/README.md

 The degree of profanity is calculated by : {[(noOfOffensiveWords)/ (totalNumberOfWords)] + [(noOfOffensiveWords)/ (totalNumberOfSentences)]} / 2 - It gives a better degree of profanity, as it includes the number of sentences
 Number of sentences are calculated using nlkt (dependency included).

+This script has been made for a personal project.